 It is a legal requirement to provide COSHH training to your employees if they handle, or come into contact with, hazardous substance on a regular bases in the course of doing their work.
-COSHH is the law that requires employers to control substances that are hazardous to health, and comes under The Control of Substances Hazardous to Health Regulations 2002
+COSHH stands for the control of substances hazardous to health.
+COSHH regulations are laws that requires employers to control substances that are hazardous to health.

 This law requires employers to prevent or reduce employee exposure to hazardous substances by

 - finding out what the health hazards are;

 - deciding how to prevent harm to health (risk assessment);

 - providing control measures to reduce harm to health;

 - making sure they are used ;